Birth Injury Recreational Activities

 Unfortunately, many people believe that children with birth injuries cannot participate in recreational activities.
 This could not be further from the truth.

 Children who have been diagnosed with birth injuries can still lead happy and healthy lives and participate in sports and camps just like other children.
-Activities such as aquatic therapy, visiting the zoo and playing sports are all possible.
+Activities like aquatic therapy, zoo visits, and sports are all possible.
 Children with birth injuries may require modifications that allow them to participate fully, but they can still find these activities therapeutic and beneficial.

 Types of Recreational Activities